Resilience basins of complex systems: an application to prosumer impacts on power grids: Application II: Probabilistic Power Grid

 \subsection{Sustainant and Resilience Assessment}

 Selecting the sustainant of the system is arguably the most controversial part of the modeling process.
-For the prosumer-based power grid, we wanted to aim at avoiding not only any lack of power supply for regular consumers, but also the waste of excess power that prosumers may have to resort to.
+For the prosumer-based power grid, we want to aim at avoiding not only any lack of power supply for regular consumers, but also the waste of excess power that prosumers may have to resort to.
 After all, with the decentralization of power supply, the power grid's purpose essentially becomes distributing all available power as efficiently as possible.

-To reflect this, we define $S$ based on the sum of absolute power injections $|j|$ fed into the power grid at any given time step, excluding the slack bus.
-We then subtract all wasted power and all lacking power, which are both encoded in the mismatch variable $m$ (distinguished by their signs).
+To reflect this, we define the transmission efficiency $\tau$ based on the sum of absolute power injections $|j|$ fed into the power grid at any given time step, excluding the slack bus.
+From this sum, we subtract all wasted power and all lacking power, which are both encoded in the mismatch variable $m$ (distinguished by their signs).
 To treat both equally, we subtract the absolute value $|m|$.
-The \emph{momentary} sustainant $S_{\text{mom}}$ is now defined as the remaining fraction of the injection sum which can be realized by the power grid:
+The transmission efficiency $\tau$ is now defined as the remaining fraction of the injection sum which can be realized by the power grid:

 where $n$ is a node index and $n_S$ is the node index of the slack bus.